GSA/digitalgov.gov/content/posts/2014-03-11-crowdsource-ideas-with-new-competition-platform.md

 Challenge.sites.usa.gov was built with the shared <a href="https://sites.usa.gov/" target="_blank">sites.usa.gov</a> service, which aims to offer agencies a system to provide content without having to build a site from scratch.

-For more information, contact the team at <a href="mailto:challenge@gsa.gov">challenge@gsa.gov</a>.
+For more information, contact the team at <challenge@gsa.gov>.
 Happy crowdsourcing!